 - It is recommended that your Sublocation names be in all CAPS and be kept as short in length as possible.

 - Sublocation names must be unique across all of your locations.
 Location and Sublocations cannot have the exact same name.

 - Sublocation names should have leading zeros for numbering schemes that use more than one digit.
 A01 is better than A1 if you are using numbers above more than two digits like 10.
 See Sublocation naming best practices below, the bins are synonymous with shelves on racks or pallet locations in warehouses:

-Please feel free to check out the following tutorial video to learn how to perform create sublocations and locations.
+Please feel free to check out the following tutorial video to learn how to create sublocations and locations.

 Creating Sublocations / Locations Using Finale's Bulk Import Tool

 Creating Sublocations / Locations within Finale's Application Settings

 Article is closed for comments.